 running or stressing too quickly 'tick boxes'.

-the price includes guiding fees, admin fees, insurance and VAT
+Please write me to find out availability and prices.
+The price includes guiding fees, admin fees, insurance and VAT

 Price does not include public transport tickets